babashka/cli/README.md

 ## Rationale

-Parsing command line arguments in clojure and babashka CLIs often are in the form of
+Command line arguments in clojure and babashka CLIs are often in the form:

 ``` clojure
 <subcommand> :opt1 v1 :opt2 :v2